The Farmer Calls For The Migrant.

 The midday sun lashes them with rays of heat

-They exist but are non-existent to the squeezer of the melon
+They exist, but their sacrifice, is a non-existent thought to the squeezer of the melon or watermelon thumper.

 A penny a pound to face the dangers of the field.